godotengine/godot-docs/classes/class_node.rst

 - void **replace_by** **(** :ref:`Node<class_node>` node, :ref:`bool<class_bool>` keep_data=false **)**

-Replaces a node in a scene by a given one.
+Replaces a node in a scene by the given one.
 Subscriptions that pass through this node will be lost.

 .. _class_Node_request_ready: